Guides / Agencies

 How much should I charge for a WordPress maintenance plan?

 The market range is $50–$200/month per site.
-A well-structured 3-tier WordPress care plan prices at $99/month for basic updates and backups, $149/month for standard with uptime monitoring and monthly reports, and $199/month for premium with visual diff monitoring, branded status pages, and emergency SLA.
+A well-structured 3-tier WordPress care plan prices at $99/month for basic updates and backups, $149/month for standard with uptime monitoring and monthly reports, and $199/month for premium with visual diff monitoring, client self-service login, branded status pages, and emergency SLA.
 Most clients choose the standard tier.

 What should a WordPress maintenance plan include?

 At minimum: WordPress core and plugin updates, daily backups, and basic security scanning.
 To differentiate from competitors, add uptime monitoring, SSL certificate monitoring, monthly performance reports, and a branded status page.
 The monitoring components are what turn reactive maintenance into proactive care — and justify higher pricing.
+At the premium level, add visual diff monitoring, client self-service logins, and an emergency SLA.

 How do I sell WordPress maintenance to existing clients?